 The NHS funds autism assessment in the UK, although many local authorities are facing budget cuts.
 If a child is deemed to require autism assessment, it is usually the parent, teacher, SENCO, therapist (language or occupational), or the nursery or preschool placement provider who will first flag up any issues.
-(For Pre school aged children, health visitors are also usually involved.
-NB – gaining a diagnosis of Pathological Demand Avoidance or PDA (in Britain at least) is currently challenging in some geographical areas, in line with budget cuts within the field of autism assessment in general, many practitioners’ lack of understanding and exposure to PDA, and also the newer diagnostic guidelines.)
+For pre school aged children, health visitors are also usually involved.
+(NB – gaining a diagnosis of Pathological Demand Avoidance or PDA (in Britain at least) is currently challenging in some geographical areas, in line with budget cuts within the field of autism assessment in general, many practitioners’ lack of understanding and exposure to PDA, and also the newer diagnostic guidelines.)

 Gaining a diagnosis of PDA

-Gaining a diagnosis of PDA (in Britain at least) is currently challenging in some geographical areas, in line with budget cuts in autism assessment in general.
-It seems to be a sad fact that some clinicians are simply not educated enough about PDA; the author of this piece was, frustratingly, told straight from a supposedly ‘expert’ doctor that: “The jury is out on PDA.”
+Gaining a diagnosis of PDA (in Britain at least) is currently challenging.
+Many clinicians are simply not educated enough about PDA; the author of this piece was told by an ‘autism expert’ doctor that: “The jury is out on PDA.”
 Implying that it isn’t definitively a condition.

-There is relatively small number of private clinicians in the UK who are renowned for having the capabilities and clinical exposure to diagnose PDA as an autistic profile; regrettably however, due to the small number of clinicians with the relevant levels of experience in this area of autism diagnosis, it does seemingly become somewhat of a postcode lottery to get this diagnosis on the NHS!
+There is a number of private clinicians in the UK who are renowned for having the capabilities and clinical exposure to diagnose PDA as an autistic profile; regrettably however, due to the small number of clinicians with the relevant levels of experience in this area of autism diagnosis, it does seemingly become somewhat of a postcode lottery to get a supportive diagnosis on the NHS!
 (The clinician needs to note the ‘demand avoidant profile’ on the report, so that educators and families can use PDA-suitable supports).

-Please note that as we always say in each blog post, here at Spectra.blog, we don’t claim to be experts about Autism Spectrum Disorders; the information we post here is based purely on our own exposure and experiences.
-We do not claim to be experts on any form of autism.
-Here in the UK, it is widely known that PDA assessment differs from different territories of the world, so it is a good idea if you are seeking an autism diagnosis for you or your loved one to arm yourself with all of the relevant information from your local authority and diagnostic healthcare body.
+Please note that as we always say in each blog post, here at Spectra.blog, we don’t claim to be experts about Autism; the information we post here is based purely on our own exposure and experiences.
+Please arm yourself with all of the relevant information from your local authority and diagnostic healthcare body.
 Local and national charities involved in autism diagnosis and educational health care plan allocations can potentially assist you.